lassana/XamarinFormsPinView/README.md

 - Removed `Title` property: now you have to implement it manually in your UI
 - Refactored the ViewModel API (splitted into bindable properties)
 - Namespaces changed from `PCL` to `Core`.
-- Allowed to change the PIN length dynamically
+- Allowed to change the PIN length dynamically as well as PIN symbols

 ### 1.1.1 (coming soon)